 Their professional relationship belies a lot of history.
 Generating headlines worldwide, Cecil offered $65 million four years ago to any man who could woo his daughter into marriage, though she was already married to a female partner.
 Some 10,000 men responded.
-Headlines flared again in early 2014 when he doubled the offer and Gigi countered with a public letter to Cecil asking for acceptance and respect.
+Headlines flared again in early 2014 when he doubled the offer, and Gigi countered with a public letter to Cecil asking for acceptance and respect.

 Looking back, Cecil, 80, explains that he made the offer to give his daughter male options, believing that she had struggled to find acceptable boyfriends.
 After Gigi, 37, spurned the idea, he accepted her decision.
 “It’s her life,” he concedes.
 “She decides about her private life.”

-For her part, Gigi, a practicing Christian, clearly loves and respects her father, believing that his inten- actions stemmed from love, not malice.
+For her part, Gigi, a practicing Christian, clearly loves and respects her father, believing that his intent- actions stemmed from love, not malice.
 “It’s been tragic and comic,” she says, “to have something so private in the open and to become a laughing stock of dinner conversations.”
 She says the saga helped her develop “humility, patience and character” and increased her capacity to forgive.

-Still, she is weary of discussing the subject, which even now generates unwanted emails.
+Still, she is wary of discussing the subject, which even now generates unwanted emails.
 “I’m tired of the random notices from men trying to seduce me,” she says.
 “It has become an engine of online fraud, with impersonators of me or my father going after these men for ‘emergency money’ while stranded abroad, or in some ‘lucrative’ deal.”

-While most father-daughter bonds would likely snap under such glaring pressure, the Chaos’s has not.
+While most father-daughter bonds would likely snap under such glaring pressure, the Chaos has not.
 In Octo- ber 2014, Cecil named Gigi, the oldest of his three children and a fellow architect, the heir to the company.